tysonhummel/simple-photo-gallery/README.md

 <h2>What does it do?</h2>
 <p>It makes a viewer out of your thumbnails and includes previous and next controls and a close button, as well as optional captions.</p>
-<p>The next and previous buttons are css only and resize with the browser, no images needed.</p>

 <h2>Usage</h2>
 <ol>